seegg/Barebone-state-management/README.md

 When updating a state, a new state must be returned instead of mutating the existing one.

-For types with TS, just defined them as needed when creating the store and they will transfer over to the hooks and actions without any additional work.
+To use type with TS, just defined them as needed when creating the store.

 ```ts
 import {createStore} from './barebone'